MKLab-ITI/JGNN/tutorials/Models.md

 Examples up to this point were limited to using constant and variable data.
-However, machine learning tasks typically introduce the notion of *parameters* as constants whose values can be learned to optimize learning objectives, such as making model output values as close as possible to desired ones.
+However, machine learning tasks typically introduce the notion of *parameters* as constants whose values can be learned to optimize certain objectives, such as making model output values as close as possible to desired ones.

 Parameter operations can be instantiated with the constructor `new mklab.JGGN.nn.Parameter(Tensor initialValue)`, where their initial values or provided.
 Model builder parameters need to be defined before they are used